 The Academic Curriculum

-As is the case in the Primary program, students are learning all of the academic content in the immersion language through authentic sources.
+Students are learning all of the academic content in the immersion language.
 They study mathematics, language arts, physical and political geography, and many areas of science including botany, zoology, earth science, physical science, human anatomy.
 The Montessori materials provide a strong foundation for students to internalize their understanding of concepts, and the variety of activities and learning “extensions” available in the classroom give them a multitude of ways for students to practice and reinforce what they are learning.

-In the lower elementary years (ages 6 to 9), students work with the carefully designed Montessori materials to understand concepts.
-As they move into their upper elementary years (ages 9 to 12), students are able to understand concepts that are more abstract and depend less on the materials to build their understanding of new topics.
+In the lower elementary years (ages 6 to 9, or first through third grades), students work with the carefully designed Montessori materials to understand concepts.
+As they move into their upper elementary years (ages 9 to 12, or fourth through sixth grades), students are able to understand concepts that are more abstract and depend less on the materials to build their understanding of new topics.
 They are more able to work on complex projects and research to expand, demonstrate, and share their knowledge.

-All students have a separate English class where they learn English language arts to prepare them to transition to English schools.
-Approximately 20%-25% of their time each week is spent in English.
+All students have a separate English class where they learn English language arts.
 Not only are they learning to read and write in English, they are expanding their English vocabulary of concepts they have learned in their immersion language as they explore a variety of subjects and topics in English class.

 The Social & Developmental Curriculum